phoenixframework/phoenix/K_deployment.md

 drwxr-xr-x   3 lance  staff  102 Jan  4 14:16 syntax_tools-1.6.17
 ```

-The `releases` directory is the home for our releases, being used to house any release-dependent configurations and scripts that Exrm finds necessary for running our application.
+The `releases` directory is the home for our releases - any release-dependent configurations and scripts that exrm finds necessary for running our application.
 If we have multiple versions of our application, and if we have created releases for them, we will have multiple releases in the `releases` directory.

 ```console
 $ ls -la rel/hello_phoenix/releases/